-A reminder chime will sound when your headlamps or parking lamps are manually turned on and your ignition is in OFF, LOCK or ACCESSORY.
-To turn the chime off, turn the exterior lamps control all the way counterclockwise to OFF or turn the instrument panel dimmer down to the fully dimmed position.
-In automatic mode, the headlamps turn off once the ignition key is in OFF.
+A reminder chime will sound when your headlamps or parking lamps are manually turned on, the driver's door is opened and your ignition is in OFF, LOCK or ACCESSORY.
+To turn the chime off, turn the control counterclockwise or turn the instrument panel brightness thumbwheel down to the fully dimmed position.
+In the automatic mode, the headlamps turn off once the ignition key is in OFF.